imoxto/anime-list/README.md

 ## Description

-This monorepo of "Anime list".
+This monorepo of **Anime list**.
 For now, it is backend only, but it will be turned into a fullstack app soon tm